IBM/qradar-sample-apps/UninstallHooks/README.md

 You will have to authorize this app for it to move from `CREATING` to `RUNNING`.

-Once the app has successfully installed an extension can be created, use SSH to log in to QRadar as the root user.
+Once the app has successfully installed an extension can be created.

+Use SSH to log in to QRadar as the root user.

 Run the content management export tool to generate an extension: